-Incidents are handled in accordance with PCH's incident handling procedures.
-The incident handling procedure includes investigating the cause of the incident, identifying any effects of the incident, and evaluating measures to prevent the incident from recurring.
+Incidents are handled in accordance with PCH's incident-handling procedures.
+The incident-handling procedure includes investigating the cause of the incident, identifying any effects of the incident, mitigating or correcting any ongoing effects, and evaluating measures to prevent the incident from recurring.